FOR IMMEDIATE RELEASE: June 20, 2026

 Press Info

-• Services can be offered virtually at select locations in the Spokane/Coeur d’Alene area or virtually throughout Washington or Idaho, please contact info@inwdyslexia.org for further details.
+Services can be offered virtually or at select locations in Eastern Washington, please contact info@inwdyslexia.org for further details.

-• Parents and caregivers who suspect their child may have dyslexia are encouraged to visit inwdyslexia.org for more information, resources, and details on how to schedule an evaluation or literacy intervention.
+Parents and caregivers who suspect dyslexia are encouraged to visit inwdyslexia.org for information, resources, and support, including how to access evaluations, literacy intervention, or school-based services.